sophiachess/Exploratory_Data_Analysis_DS/README.md

     ## sample estimates:
     ## mean in group 5 mean in group 7
     ##        9.899706       11.465913

+We checked the normality assumption for each group using the Shapiro-Wilk test.
+Both groups show slight deviation from normality (p &lt; .05), but the t-test is strong to normality violations with large samples.
+We also check for equal variance using the F-test.

 ## Logistic Regression (Good vs. Bad Wine)